cynthiabaseman/cynthiabaseman.github.io/index.markdown

 <div style="display: flex; padding:10px; border-box;">
   <img src="CHI2025_wehavetobe.png" alt="" style="width:300px; height:294px; margin-right: 10px; padding-right: 10px">
   <p> <b>“We Have to Be Advocates for Ourselves”: A Social-Ecological Approach to Mobile Health Design with Black Older Adults Living with Diabetes.</b> <br> <a href= "https://doi.org/10.1145/3706598.3713617"><em>CHI 2025</em> </a> <br><br> Even well-intentioned researchers may engage in health equity tourism.
-We describe our two-year engagement with under-resourced community sites to provide insights into fostering genuine commitments to remedying health disparities.
-To explore implications for mobile health (mHealth) design for Black older adults with low income, we employed refexive, qualitative methods based on outreach activity and semi-structured interviews with community members.
-Our analysis highlights the importance of accessible self-learning opportunities to nurture technological interest.
-Our fndings also suggest varying loci of control in health, and that mistrust motivates informal support networks and mHealth usage.
-Based on our work, we provide actionable recommendations for HCI researchers to mitigate HET.
-Reframing our fndings through a social-ecological perspective generates insights into mobile health design to better serve under-resourced communities.  </p>
+To explore implications for mobile health design for Black older adults with low income, we employed refexive, qualitative methods based on our two-year partnership with community sites and semi-structured interviews with community members.
+Based on our work, we provide actionable recommendations for HCI researchers to mitigate health equity tourism, and reframe our findings through a social-ecological perspective to generate insights into mobile health design to better serve under-resourced communities.  </p>
 </div>